collective/collective.z3cform.norobots/README.rst

 Requirements
 ------------

-I have tested this release with Plone 4.3, Plone 4.2.5 and Plone 4.1.6 (http://plone.org/products/plone).
+I have tested this release with Plone 4.3.10, Plone 5.0.5.

-See previous releases for Plone 4.0.
+See previous releases for old Plone versions.

 Screenshot
 ------------